 Digital payments can help eliminate the friction between patients and providers within the payment process.
 With payment options that fit their circumstances, patients can better manage medical expenses before balances reach collections.
 Empowering patients with personalized experiences not only helps providers get paid quicker, but also helps streamline back-office processes.

 Keeping in mind the many factors to consider, between demographics and financial components, there is no one-size-fits-all payment solution.
 To fit patients’ specific needs, providers must create flexible payment experiences.

-As the financial burden of COVID-19 stretches across the healthcare industry, maintaining steady revenue is more critical than ever.
+As the financial burden of the pandemic stretches across the healthcare industry, maintaining steady revenue is more critical than ever.
 Taking steps to personalize the payment experience can increase collections while the pandemic continues and beyond.

 Save Cards on File to Streamline and Automate Payments

 Patients want simple choices to control their healthcare payments.
 One way to achieve this is to empower them to schedule payments based on their preferences and budgets through automated payments.
 You’ll need to implement a process to securely save patient credit cards on file for a convenient payment option that promotes automatic collection as soon as claims are adjudicated.
 Be sure to establish a policy to communicate with patients before cards are charged and deliver receipts after payment processing.F

 Enable Payment Plans To Reduce Debt and Simplify Staff Processes

 Many patients face medical-related debt that they can’t afford.
 Moreover, 56% of consumers are unable to pay balances above $1,000.
 To help patients pay large bills over a period of time, consider using save cards on file for payment plans.